 Sassoon and Owen became fiercely antiwar after their bitter experiences in the trenches and expressed these feelings in their work.
 Sassoon fortunately outlived the war and went on to live until he was 80.
 Less happily, Owen was killed in the war just one week before Armistice was declared.
 He was only 25, yet left a legacy of deeply felt poetry.

-Sassoon (Nicholas Carriere) and Owen (Michael Raver) meet late in the war, when they become friends and encourage each other’s writing.
+Sassoon (Nicholas Carriere) and Owen (Michael Raver) meet late in the war, and they soon become friends, encouraging each other’s writing.

-In the play, another character has been introduced: It is Death, portrayed by actress/dancer Sarah Naughton.
-Her performance is interwoven primarily with Sassoon; Death is sometimes threatening, sometimes seductive.
+In the play, another character is been introduced: It is Death, portrayed by actress and dancer Sarah Naughton.
+Death is sometimes threatening, sometimes seductive.
 She sometimes cynically sings: “Pack up your troubles in your old kit bag, and smile, smile, smile.”
 But Sassoon, as nicely played by the nimble Carriere, always manages to escape her grasp.

 Sassoon publicly opposed the war.
 He, in fact, delivered a speech in Parliament to that effect, and it was thought he would be court-marshalled as a result, and possibly face a firing squad.
 Fortunately, he was rescued, in a sense: He was sent to a military hospital in Scotland where it was hoped he “would recover his senses.”
 It was there that he met and befriended Owen.

-Playwright Joseph Pearce has described the piece as a “dramatic verse tapestry,” as it includes lines by other poets, as indicated in the actual script, (not available to the general public).
-The other poets in the “tapestry” include Gerard Manley Hopkins, Thomas Gray, Edith Sitwell, and Pearce himself.
+Playwright Joseph Pearce has described the piece as a “dramatic verse tapestry,” as it includes lines by other poets including Gerard Manley Hopkins, Thomas Gray, Edith Sitwell, and Pearce himself.

 Somewhat confusingly, it is not indicated in the performance where these other poets’ works, or that of others, are placed.
 I recognized, for example, a line from T.S.
-Eliot: “April is the cruelest month, breeding lilacs out of the dead land…” that was simply intermixed with the play as a whole.
+Eliot, “April is the cruelest month, breeding/Lilacs out of the dead land,” was simply intermixed with the play as a whole.

 In spite of the subject matter, the overall effect of the piece is not entirely somber.
 The latter segments indicate a reaching for faith and an inner peace to help mitigate the emotional ravages of war, which in the case of World War I dealt with the brutally unpleasant experiences of trench warfare.